MORVAL BRITISH CEMETERY

 Morval British Cemetery contains 54 Commonwealth burials of the First World War, one of which is unidentified.
 All died between 26 August and 6 September 1918.

-Casualty Details: UK 54, Germany 1, Total Burials: 55.
+Total Burials: 55.

 The cemetery was designed by Sir Reginald Blomfield.

 From Bapaume, take the RN17 direction Peronne.
 On arrival at the village of Le Transloy turn right onto the RD19 and signpost indicates Morval 5 kilometres.
 Travelling through Les Boeufs take RD74 to Morval.
-At Morval, the long Cemetery access is clearly indictated on the right at the roadside.
+At Morval, the long Cemetery access is clearly indicated on the right at the roadside.

 Visiting Information